DanielAsikpo/Project-1/project1.md

 PHP is the component of our setup that will process code to display dynamic content to the end user.
 In addition to the php package, you’ll need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
 You’ll also need libapache2-mod-php to enable Apache to handle PHP files.
 Core PHP packages will automatically be installed as dependencies.

-To install these 3 packages at once, run:
+To install these 3 packages at once, run the following command:

 `sudo apt install php libapache2-mod-php php-mysql`